-Well, some people find that their mood improves while taking hormonal birth control.
-Others experience a negative effect when it comes to their mood and mental health.
+Some people may find that their mood improves while taking hormonal birth control.
+Others, however, experience a negative effect on their mental health.

 Emotional side effects have been found to be one of the

 So, can other hormonal methods lead to mood swings?
 Potentially, but there’s less research into them.

 It’s hard to say.

 Researchers have found differing results.
 Plus, it’s difficult to conclude if a particular method of birth control causes mood swings or if other factors play a part.

 But a 2013 U.S. study found that hormonal contraception may “reduce levels of depressive symptoms among young women.”
 (Mood swings are a symptom of depression.)